TourBySpot

 Fort walls

 Explore the historic Vyšehrad fort walls in Prague, Czech Republic.
-Discover centuries of history, Baroque architecture, and panoramic city views.
+Discover centuries of history, legendary tales, and panoramic city views from this ancient stronghold.

 Overview